Radiumio/projradium/README.md

 - ArmA 3 only accepts `.ogg` files.
 Please don't merge `.mp3` or other file formats.
 - Make sure you name the filename appropriately.
 I would prefer if you use `camelCase` for file names. *e.g. RCS_songName.ogg*
 - Only change parts of the code that you need to.
 If you're adding a song or sound, only add in those bits of code.
 Please do not change my code or anyone elses without permission.
+- Alternatively, **create an issue with the link to the song you wish to add, and what category it should go under**.
+I'll take a look and see if it's appropriate to add!

 # Installing The Mods